NAME

 $pg->exit_pipeline;

-Exits pipeline mode.
-Croaks if the pipeline is not idle (has pending queries).
+Returns to normal mode.
+Croaks if the pipeline is not idle.

 pipeline_sync

 Sends a pipeline sync point.
-The callback fires with (1) when all preceding queries have completed.
+The callback fires with (1) after all preceding queries in the batch have completed, or (undef, $errmsg) if the connection drops first.
 Alias: sync.

 send_pipeline_sync